 Another important step is the color scale range.
 Just beneath the thick, you have an option to determine the upper limit for your scale.
-At this stage you should consider local topography and reduce the colored distance to the features being closer than covered on your screen.
+At this stage, you should consider local topography and reduce the colored distance to the features being closer than covered on your screen.
 It will be at most 1-15km or so.
-Next, if still some stranger colors appear in our panorama frame, we can tilt our view up a bit, about 0,5 or 1 degree until they go out of our panorama bounds.
+Next, if still, some stranger colors appear in our panorama frame, we can tilt our view up a bit, about 0,5 or 1 degree until they go out of our panorama bounds.
 It does look pretty much as you see below (Pic.
 3 – 4).

 Following these steps, we should make the most from this one color being at the top of a whole scale, which has been discerned only by its brightness.

-Unfortunately, the color scale will be still visible on the right-hand side, and it will look strange with a whole palette confined to the very few kilometers, whereas the whole range is described by one color only.
+Unfortunately, the color scale will be still visible on the right-hand side, and it will look strange with a whole palette confined to a very few kilometers, whereas the whole range is described by one color only.

 Look at the full panorama below (Pic.
 5).